openprocurement/openprocurement.github.io/_posts/en/2015-08-07-test-stand.markdown

 ### 2. Statement of objective

-Primary short term objective is having Test Stand with ability to evaluate new purchasing platforms with unbiased Automated Acceptance Test Suite.
+The primary short term objective is having Test Stand with the ability to evaluate new purchasing platforms with unbiased Automated Acceptance Test Suite.

-The secondary objective is ability to continue using Test Stand with Automated Acceptance Test Suite by stakeholders to ensure compliance during operations and further project development.
+The secondary objective is the ability to continue using Test Stand with Automated Acceptance Test Suite by stakeholders to ensure compliance during operations and further project development.
 This is expected to increase the project velocity for all stakeholders.

 ### 3. Automated Acceptance Testing